 Big Ma prays to the Christian God and helps with the chores and generally chides each of them if they step over the line of decency, especially with regard to vulgar language.
 However, the rock of the family is Marion.
 She is the only one able to work.
 She takes care of their financial burdens with no help from the others and is pressured by their debts: Plum’s medical bills, the upkeep of the house, their great quantity of water purchases, utilities and more.

-The playwright’s details about the bottles of water required to wash vegetables, the turkey and trimmings for Thanksgiving dinner, to clean up and take care of their daily needs is a staggering reminder of how much we depend upon water in our lives.
+The playwright’s details about the bottles of water required to wash vegetables, the turkey and trimmings for Thanksgiving dinner, the water needed to clean and take care of their daily needs is a staggering reminder of how much water we use in our lives.
 Wherever you turn in the theater, you see the reminder of the importance of clean water via Adam Rigg’s wonderful set design.
 Through Plum, who is dying because of the corrupted water, we note the numbers.
 At the play’s beginning, she chalks off the days Flint’s water supply has been corrupted since 2014: it is in the thousands surrounding the walls of the theater.
 On sides of the stage, Riggs has suspended bottles of water hanging down against the walls.
 It looks clean, but is it?
 The stage is filled with bottles of yellow, toxic water that the women label as a record that their water supply is still contaminated.

 Cullud Wattah covers much ground and speaks volumes about victims, activists and the unseen criminal politicos who abuse their citizens.
 In its unabashed indictment of racism that emerges from the discussions and conflict between Ainee and Marion, are the warnings.
 If this happens in one community, it can happen in every community, because certain parties don’t care who is hurt, who dies as long as they 1)make money 2)get away with murder.
 The title is symbolic inferring the beautiful spirit and resilience of these women who are black.
 Of course, it refers to Flint’s water which is yellow, and the fact that officials criminally saw “fit” to let the blacks (the cullud) drink it, a hate crime which the federal government must address.